-Action # Title Description Total Funds Contributing 1 PROFESSIONAL DEVELOPMENT Collegiate will provide its educators (General Education and Special Education) with evidence-based professional development that includes: 10 days of intensive summer training to prepare for the 2022-23 academic school year, and an additional 8 non-instructional days during the academic year of to focus on data analysis, tiered supports, and instructional practice.
-Teachers will also participate in weekly Professional Development and/or staff development. \$217,555 N Collegiate is targeting academic growth through the practice of high-quality literacy instruction in all content areas to increase student achievement on the CAASPP/SBAC and
+Action # Title Description Total Funds Contributing 2.1 PROFESSIONAL DEVELOPMENT Collegiate will provide its educators (General Education and Special Education) with evidence-based professional development that includes: 10 days of intensive summer training to prepare for the 2022-23 academic school year, and an additional 8 non-instructional days during the academic year of to focus on data analysis, tiered supports, and instructional practice.
+Teachers will also participate in weekly Professional Development and/or staff development.
+Collegiate is targeting academic growth through the practice of high-quality literacy instruction in all content areas to increase student achievement on the CAASPP/SBAC and Advanced Placement examinations.

-Action # Title Description 1 Contributing

-Advanced Placement examinations.
 Collegiate recognizes that all teachers are literacy teachers.

-Focus Literacy Strategies:

-High-quality text selection

-Annotation guide used across content areas
+Focus Literacy Strategies: High-quality text selection Annotation guide used across content areas Close reading Text dependent analysis and writing Accommodations/Modifications - SWD Multilingual learners - EL \$333,091.00 Yes

-Close reading

-Text dependent analysis and writing

-Accommodations/Modifications - SWD

-Multilingual learners - EL

-Professional development will also focus on unpacking the new ELA and Math curriculum.
+Action # Title Description Total Funds Contributing Professional development will also focus on unpacking the new ELA and Math curriculum.
 The Math/Science Instructional Coach and Literacy Coach will work with the Executive Director with cadences of coaching, including coaching the Instructional Leadership Team.

-2 STRENGTHENING EL PROGRAM & SERVICES An area of concern is the academic performance of English Learners.
+2.2 STRENGTHENING EL PROGRAM & SERVICES An area of concern is the academic performance of English Learners.
 There is a need to strengthen integrated ELD instruction and designated ELD.
-With over a year in distance learning, English learners have struggled with language acquisition skills resulting in greater achievement gaps, and 0% reclassification rate in 2020-21 school year.
-In addition, Collegiate has experienced an increase in 'newcomer' ELs. \$54,959 Y
+During distance learning, English learners struggled with language acquisition skills resulting in greater achievement gaps, and 0% reclassification rate in 2020-21 school year.
+In addition, Collegiate has experienced an increase in 'newcomer' ELs.
 It is critical that ELs receive differentiated supports and instruction to ensure mastery of grade level standards and English language proficiency which will result in higher reclassification rates, and a decline in long-term ELs, improving academic outcomes for ELs.
-The ELD Instructional Aide will provide academic support for newcomers.

-Collegiate will leverage the newly designed Instructional Leadership Team that has and will continue to receive

-Action # Title Description Total Funds Contributing extensive training on literacy strategies to provide teachers with ELD accommodations and strategies to implement in the classroom.
-3 CORE CURRICULAR PROGRAM NEEDS The following standards aligned curriculum and consumables will be purchased: • Illustrative Mathematics for Math • Achievement First for History • Odell education for ELA • Inquiry Hub for Science • Inside the USA/National geographic for ELD curriculum \$18,000 N 4 CLOSING THE DIGITAL DIVIDE Collegiate Charter High School of Los Angeles will ensure all students have access to a technology device to access instructional & supplemental materials; contract IT Support; and continue to utilize Zoom for virtual meetings. \$67,615 N
+The ELD Instructional Aide will provide academic support for newcomers. \$51,559.00 Yes 2.3 CORE CURRICULAR PROGRAM NEEDS The following standards aligned curriculum and consumables have been or will be purchased: • Illustrative Mathematics for Math • IXL for math and ELA • Odell education for ELA • Discovery Learning for Science • Inside the USA/National geographic for ELD curriculum \$17,175.00 No

+Action # Title Description Total Funds Contributing 2.4 CLOSING THE DIGITAL DIVIDE Collegiate Charter High School of Los Angeles will ensure all students have access to a technology device to access instructional & supplemental materials; contract IT Support; and continue to utilize Zoom for virtual meetings. \$65,878.00 Yes